coenttb/swift-protocol-mirror/README.md

   try await client.saveUser(user)
 }

-// Original struct conforms automatically let client = APIClient(
+// Use the original struct (which conforms via manual extension) let client = APIClient(
   fetchUser: { id in /* ... */ },
   saveUser: { user in /* ... */ },